© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cwm Bwch round barrow pair is a scheduled monument protected by Cadw under reference RD255.
 View the official record →

-Cwm Bwch round barrow pair is a Neolithic or Bronze Age burial monument located in Radnorshire, Wales.
+Cwm Bwch round barrow pair is a Neolithic or Bronze Age funerary monument located in Radnorshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD255.

 Cwm Bwch round barrow pair dates from the prehistoric period, and is classified as a round barrow.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cwm Bwch round barrow pair is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD255.